MawiraVictor/Understanding-Digital-Right-Management/README.md

 # Simple DRM System

-A proof-of-concept Digital Rights Management system for educational purposes that demonstrates secure video content protection using modern encryption standards and authentication mechanisms.
+Used this project to understand cryptographic concepts and how they apply in Digital Rights Management system for educational purposes that demonstrates secure video content protection using modern encryption standards and authentication mechanisms.

 ## Features

-- Video encryption/decryption using AES-256-CBC
+- Video encryption/decryption using AES-256-CBC -> (Codeblockchaining)
 - Secure license server with JWT-based authentication
 - Role-based content access control
 - Web-based video player interface with secure playback
 - SQLite database for user management
-- Real-time request logging and monitoring

 ## Technology Stack